Researcher Matthew Akester walks in the footsteps of the pastResearcher Matthew Akester walks in the footsteps of the past

 Local people return a silver model mandala hidden during the Cultural Revolution to Ralung Monastery.
 Photo: Stone Routes, 1985.

 Unfortunately for me, I missed out on most of it.
-The liberalization ended with the popular independence protests that erupted in Lhasa in 1987-1989 when martial law was imposed—as it was all over China after the Tiananmen movement.
+The liberalization ended with the popular independence protests that erupted in Lhasa in 1987 to 1989 when martial law was imposed—as it was all over China after the Tiananmen movement.
 As soon as independent travel in central Tibet became possible again, in 1992, I returned to begin research on the location and present condition of numerous places of historical interest.

 By then, elementary restoration had been completed at many local monasteries and temples, as well as at the better-known ones, and was underway at many more.
 But this work was generally done with the meager resources of local communities, and although the government continued to tolerate religious activity, it certainly did not make it easy.
 At the same time, the landscape was being rapidly transformed under new policies favoring construction of infrastructure, immigration, and urbanization.
 Tibet was changing fast, and it seemed like an important moment to try and take stock of its remaining heritage.